Matstaps/Portfolio-project-two/README.md

 ### Supporting the user experience

 * The features intend to satisfy the aims mentioned in the user stories.
 This single page site is designed to be easily navigable.
 It is clearly themed with a consistent design throughout the page, and the textual elements are concise.
-It allows a user to play the game without unnecessary complication
+It allows a user to play the game without unnecessary complication.

 ### Potential Future Features